 It seems everyone has something to say about meetings.
 Many say they’re unorganized, ineffective, and mostly a waste of time.
 Others say they lack clear decisions, there are too many, and they often don’t have the right people in the room to make things happen.
 However, ask the more than 50 clients I’ve coached who are Running On EOS™ Powered by Ninety, and they’ll tell you the Level 10 Meeting effectively changes their outcomes.

-This article will dive into the agenda for the Level 10 Meeting (or L10 Meeting, for short), highlighting the ways we use it to stay informed, engaged, and aligned.
+This article will dive into the agenda for the Level 10 Meeting, highlighting the ways we use it to stay informed, engaged, and aligned.
 When you see the effectiveness of this meeting agenda for yourself – especially when automated in EOS Powered by Ninety – you’ll understand why it’s such a difference maker.

-In a 90-Day World®, the L10 Meeting is a weekly tool that takes 90 minutes to:
+In a 90-Day World®, the Level 10 Meeting is a weekly tool that takes 90 minutes to: